bigoshunane/Matplotlib-Challenge-HM-5/README.md

 The aim of this project is to apply python libraries matplotlib and pandas to generate tables and figures required for technical report of the study of squamous cell carcinoma (SCC) a commonly occurring form of skin cancer which is conducted in pharmaceutical company based out of San Diego.
 The company identified 249 mice with SCC tumor growth which were treated through a variety of drug regimens.
 Over the course of 45 days, tumor development was observed and measured.
 The purpose of the study was to compare the performance of Pymaceuticals' drug of interest, Capomulin, versus the other treatment regimens.

+Datasets taken from the pharmaceutical company with folder named Pymaceuticals and developed matplotlin computation on jupyer notebook with file name pymaceuticals_starter.jpynb are found in repository.

 # Final report includes the following:

   .
 Summary Statistics